 In the Watt Phnom district of Phnom Penh, the annual Water Festival took place on Saturday, April 15.

-In the Watt Phnom district of Phnom Penh, the annual Water Festival took place on Saturday, April 15.
+Background: In the Watt Phnom district of Phnom Penh, the annual Water Festival took place on Saturday, April 15.
 Before the start of the Festival itself, groups representing the city's different districts take three turns around Watt Phnom, lighting incense sticks and placing them in the sand.

 The Chief Monk blesses the people taking part in the Festival - sprinkling them with water from a flower vessel.
 Then representatives of each group in turn sprinkle a water blessing on the Buddha.